 All gate-to-gate, primary foreground data was collected for the flooring manufacturing process.
 This foreground data was from annual production for the year of 2017.
 Relevant background data was taken from the database provided in the GaBi 8.7.1.30 software system for life cycle engineering.
+No data set was over 10 years old.
 The GaBi database provides the life cycle inventory data for the raw and process materials obtained from the background system.